mattpolzin/OpenAPIKit/README.md

 ## Usage

+If you are migrating from OpenAPIKit 1.x to OpenAPIKit 2.x, check out the [migration guide](./documentation/v2_migration_guide.md).

 ### Decoding OpenAPI Documents

 You can decode a JSON OpenAPI document (i.e. using the `JSONDecoder` from **Foundation** library) or a YAML OpenAPI document (i.e. using the `YAMLDecoder` from the [**Yams**](https://github.com/jpsim/Yams) library) with the following code: